quark-engine/quark-script/README.md

 ```!
 Agent
 I have obtained all instances of detected behaviors from the Quark Analysis results in the sample "ovaa.apk".
-If you need further details or specific information from these behaviors, please let me know!
+If you need further details or specific information about these behaviors, please let me know!
 ```

 4. Retrieve the parameter values for each occurred behavior.